Character Role Analysis

-The strange Russian man dubbed "the harlequin" worships Kurtz.
-Because of his uncomfortable relationship with his father – who does not approve of all the time his son wastes on ships – the harlequin finds comfort and friendship in Kurtz’s company – or so he believes.
-The truth is that he is really more of a lackey and listener to Kurtz than a true companion.
-By listening to Kurtz's mad discourse, he believes that the man has "expanded [his] mind" and broadened his horizons.
-By buying into Kurtz's foolish rationale, he finds it easier to help him commit atrocious acts – like raiding other tribes and villages for their ivory.
+The strange Russian man dubbed "the harlequin" worships Kurtz, while the truth is that he's really more of a lackey and listener to Kurtz than a true companion.
+By listening to Kurtz's mad discourse, he believes that the man has "enlarged [his] mind" (2.37).
+Buying into Kurtz's foolish rationale lets him commit atrocious acts, like raiding other tribes and villages for their ivory.
 The harlequin, as something of a religious outcast, is searching for a god.
 And he finds it in Kurtz.